Residualstress/Crazyflie_Jevois_RaspberryPi/README.md

 # Crazyflie_Jevois_RaspberryPi
-This repository is used to connect Crazyflie to Jevois or Raspberry Pi.
+This repository is a few notes of caution when trying to connect Crazyflie with Jevois or Raspberry Pi.
 The main steps run on a Raspberry Pi with an operating system similar to Jevois.
 And the specification will be given when the steps turn to different on Jevois.

 ## Platform
 1. Crazyflie 2.0 and Crazyflie Bolt